 - Added Bakelite Working Range for Heat Insulation

 The first thing to ask yourself is, Do I really need a rosin press?
 If you’re extracting resin regularly or even for a small business, then the answer is most definitely yes.
 Especially if you care about quality.
-Not only is the rosin higher in quality when extracted from a press, you waste less material, which is better for your bottom line, if you intend to make a profit.
+Not only is the rosin higher in quality when extracted from a press, but you also waste less material, which is better for your bottom line if you intend to make a profit.

 Consider your needs when buying a rosin press.
 For home use, simpler devices are the way to go.
 With rosin presses in general, there is a sort of quality over quantity thing happening.
-That may change when technology, methods and manufacturing improve, but as of now, a lot of the most well-liked presses tend to have smaller yields.
+That may change when technology, methods, and manufacturing improve, but as of now, a lot of the most well-liked presses tend to have smaller yields.